Car Collector International

 Inspection points

 Chassis-specific inspection is not a general 250 LM PPI item — 5893 is a museum-provenance, matching-numbers, Le Mans-winning works-significance chassis.
-Any prospective onward custodian should verify (a) matching-numbers engine 5893 and gearbox 21 against Massini report and Ferrari Classiche paperwork, (b) the 54-year Indianapolis Motor Speedway Museum custodianship documentation, (c) copies of the 1965 / 1968 / 1969 Le Mans papers and the 1970 IMS purchase paperwork, and (d) any post-2025 Ferrari Classiche recommissioning paperwork subsequent to the addendum note that the car would 'head to Ferrari in Maranello Italy after the sale' (RM Sotheby's Paris 2025 lot 262 addendum, fetched 7 July 2026, verbatim).
+Any prospective onward custodian should verify (a) matching-numbers engine 5893 and gearbox 21 against Massini report and Ferrari Classiche paperwork, (b) the 54-year Indianapolis Motor Speedway Museum custodianship documentation, (c) copies of the 1965 / 1968 / 1969 Le Mans papers and the 1970 IMS purchase paperwork, and (d) any post-2025 Ferrari Classiche recommissioning paperwork subsequent to the RM Paris addendum indicating the car would head to Maranello after the sale.

 Authentication